ryanpoh/moneylion-onboarding/README.md

 ---

 ### Note
-I did this app with React Hooks, but I am familiar with the traditional React classes and lifecycle methods as well.
+This app is made primarily with React Hooks, but I am familiar with the older React classes/lifecycle/Redux methodologies too.
+I hope this test app is satisfactory.
 Thank you for the opportunity.
-I hope the app is satisfactory.